oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/infra/infra.md

 ## Introduction

-In this lab we will build the infrastructure that we will use to run the rest of the workshop.
+In this lab, we will build the infrastructure that we will use to run the rest of the workshop.

 The main four elements that we will be creating are:
 - **Compute** instance using a Linux-based image from Oracle Cloud.